 7. Rashta

-A little outside the city center, in the heart of the picturesque village of Ein Rafa, lies Rashta – a restaurant that brings the culinary story of the region to the plate.
-Surrounded by green fields and a mountainous landscape, Rashta offers authentic Arab-Galilean cuisine based on fresh seasonal ingredients from the nearby fields (a real Farm to Table).
+A bit outside the city, in the heart of the picturesque village of Ein Rafa, sits Rashta – a restaurant that brings the culinary story of the region to the plate.
+Rashta offers authentic Arab cuisine based on fresh seasonal ingredients from nearby fields (true Farm to Table).

-The meat here is an integral part of the tradition.
-You will not only find regular steaks here, but also deep stews cooked for a long time, handmade stuffed dishes and lamb dishes that respect the raw material.
-This is an experience of warm hospitality, a stunning view and food that is connected to the land and roots.
+The meat at Rashta is an integral part of the tradition.
+You won’t find just regular steaks here, but rather deep slow-cooked dishes, handmade stuffed items, and lamb dishes that honor the raw ingredient.
+It’s an experience of warm hospitality, stunning views, and food that’s connected to the land and roots.

 Must-try dishes: Shishbarak in hot yogurt sauce, Msakhan chicken on tabun bread, and Kuba Siniya with bulgur and lamb.